Music of Finland: Heavy metal

 Finland is known for heavy metal acts, including from the death metal, black metal, doom metal, folk metal, power metal, and symphonic metal subgenres.

 Finland hosts a strong underground doom metal scene more focused on the depressive mood of the genre, evoking intense grief.
 The bands play with slow tempos and melodic tones, creating an atmosphere of darkness and melancholia.
 This scene was kick-started by Rigor Mortis (which, due to an older US band with the same name, changed their name to Spiritus Mortis), which originated in 1987.
-Notable bands include Reverend Bizarre, Minotauri, Dolorian, Shape of Despair, Thergothon, Skepticism and Unholy.
+Notable bands include Reverend Bizarre, Minotauri, Dolorian, Shape of Despair, Swallow the Sun, Thergothon, Skepticism and Unholy.

 In the later 1990s the symphonic metal group Apocalyptica played Metallica cover songs as cello quartets and sold half a million records worldwide.
 The recently retired Timo Rautiainen & Trio Niskalaukaus were one of Finland's most popular metal acts in the early 2000s, after leaving late 1980s – early 1990s cult band Lyijykomppania.
 Children's power metal band Hevisaurus became popular in Finland.

 Finnish metal bands attained worldwide success within the underground metal scene.
 Examples of such bands include Stratovarius and Sonata Arctica, and Children of Bodom.

 Nightwish is considered a pioneer of symphonic metal that mixes in power metal and gothic metal and had Tarja Turunen, a classical soprano, as its vocalist until 2005.
 The band received platinum and gold certifications for its albums sales in many countries and became the third best selling Finnish artist.
 The band was nominated for awards and took home 11 Emma-gala awards, the Echo award, the Mtv Europe music award, the World music award and the Metal Storm award.
 In 2000 the band participated in the Finnish qualification for the Eurovision Song Contest, reaching second place.